apache/trafficserver/doc/admin-guide/configuration/hierarchical-caching.en.rst

    Parent caching

-If the request is a cache miss on the parent, then the parent retrieves the content from the origin server (or from another cache, depending on the parent’s configuration).
+If the request is a cache miss on the parent, then the parent retrieves the content from the origin server (or from another cache, depending on the parent's configuration).
 The parent caches the content and then sends a copy to Traffic Server (its child), where it is cached and served to the client.